 We have the what and the who.
 Tabletop role-playing games are for people who want to play the role of a fictional character for the purposes of social interaction, entertainment and sometimes education.
 This, I think, tells us a lot about what RPG’s are.

-Recently, I took an online workshop about telling stories in the context of marketing.
+Recently, I took an online workshop about storytelling for marketing.
 The course material defined story as follows, Characters- In a situation- Making choices.
 Red Riding Hood (character) is walking through the woods (situation) and talks to a stranger (makes a choice).

 You might, think to yourself, “Self, he’s just defined what happens in an RPG!
 RPG’s are stories after all, ya jerk!”
 Not so fast.
 My definition of a role-playing game is similar but slightly different.

-A role-playing game is a game where there are player controlled characters, in a situation, making choices that have consequences/outcomes following from the choices the players make.
+A role-playing game is a game in which there are player controlled characters, in a situation, making choices that have outcomes resulting from the choices the players make.

 If the game master is “the storyteller” then the game master is making the choices and determining the outcome.
 If that is the case then the players are there merely to fill in the “how did they get there” part of the story.
-That’s fine, if that is what you want, but that seems like an interactive story using the framework of a game but isn’t a game.
+That’s fine, if that is what you want, but that seems like an interactive story using the framework of a game.